SouthGreenPlatform/panache/README.md

 ![Every column gives information about a feature, rows might correspond to a genome, a quantity, a position, or a similarity information](imagesReadMe/Paniata_interface_DisplayWindow.png?raw=true "Display Window")

-This is the main display of Pañata.
+This is the main display of Panache.
 Every visible elements are parts of a larger display, and the handle in the Overview tells the user which part of it is currently visible.
 Every feature from *myFile.tsv* corresponds to a column of multiple blocks.

 The top part is the graphic representation of a presence/absence matrix, features being represented as columns and genomes as rows.
 If a feature is present in a genome, the block at the crossroads will be filled and coloured depending on the functionnal information.
 If the feature is absent, however, the block will stay empty and will appear as blank.